Why Norwegian Cruise Line Holdings Ltd. (NCLH) Stock Could See Much Higher Prices Ahead

 Sponsored

-The stock witnessed a -17.74% loss in the last 1 month and extending the period to 3 months gives it a 9.07%, and is 9.43% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.80% over the week and 4.40% over the month.
+The stock witnessed a -14.40% loss in the last 1 month and extending the period to 3 months gives it a 2.51%, and is -1.43% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.26% over the week and 4.31% over the month.

 Norwegian Cruise Line Holdings Ltd. is expected to release its quarterly report on 08/04/2023.The EPS is expected to grow by 56.10% this year.